Here are our handy tips for understanding kWh and electricity cost per kWh. This will help you save money and energy.

 Say you have ten 100-watt light bulbs, that would equal 1kW of energy usage (10 x bulbs x 100W = 1,000W= 1 kW).
 To work out the kWh cost, you’d multiply that by the amount of time you need them on and the electricity cost per kWh:

 1kW x 10 hours x £0.34 electricity cost per kWh = £3.40 a day

 Boom!
 It’s that simple!
 Take another look at your energy bill and you’ll see it start to make more sense.

-You can apply this rule to your gas too (it will have a different unit cost to your electricity though).
+You can apply this rule to your gas too (it will have a different unit cost than your electricity though).